 But it’s not all doom and gloom folks.
 There are people out there who want to be a part of the solution and are working to do whatever they can.

 Bridal with heart.

 This is where your love story comes in.
 Custom wedding dresses are unique garment which do not require hundreds of thousands of yards of fabrics, are not mass produced and are handmade.
 By training people to do this important work, you help bring the dreams of others to reality.
-When you purchase your dream wedding dress with me, you can feel good knowing you are doing your part to help change the world for good.
+When you purchase your dream wedding dress from our studio, you can feel good knowing you are doing your part to help change the world for good.

-My focus has always been on one wedding dress at a time, one bride at a time and even though I’ve recently been exploring selling my gowns in bridal shops around the US, my goal is to support small batch manufacturing through co-op and employee ownership, release limited runs and produce limited amounts of gowns at one time.
+Dani's focus has always been on one wedding dress at a time, one bride at a time and even though she has recently been exploring selling her gowns in bridal shops around the US, our goal is to support small batch manufacturing through co-op and employee ownership, release limited runs and produce limited amounts of gowns at one time.

 Custom wedding gowns are slow fashion and slow fashion is good for the earth.

 Andddd, let’s be honest, if you’re going to spend the $$$$ let it do some good and leave the earth in a better place.

 So what are you waiting for?
 Let's get this ethical wedding dress party started!
 Click the button to purchase your custom sketch: